asweigart/simple-turtle-tutorial-for-python/simple_turtle_tutorial.md

 ## Introduction

 Turtle graphics is an easy way to learn programming by drawing with code.
-You program a small virtual object, called the *turtle*, to move around the screen and draw lines as it goes.
-This lets people make pictures with a computer while learning how to program.
-You can think of the turtle as an [Etch A Sketch](https://en.wikipedia.org/wiki/Etch_A_Sketch) controlled by your program.
+You program a virtual pen, called the *turtle*, to move around the screen and draw lines.
+You make pictures with a computer while learning how to program.
+You can think of the turtle as an [Etch A Sketch](https://en.wikipedia.org/wiki/Etch_A_Sketch) controlled by your Python program.

-This guide explains how to use Python's *turtle.py* module.
+This guide explains how to use Python's `turtle` module.
 It does not teach the Python language itself.
 It's good to already know some basic Python ideas, like variables, operators, loops, functions, importing modules, and random numbers.
+The free book [Automate the Boring Stuff with Python](https://automatetheboringstuff.com/) is an introduction for complete beginners new to programming.

-Before starting, you need to install the *Python interpreter* (the software that runs Python code) from [python.org](https://python.org).
-You also need a code editor, like IDLE, Mu, or Visual Studio Code.
+Before starting, you need to download and install the *Python interpreter* (the software that runs Python code) from [python.org](https://python.org).
+You also need to install a code editor, like IDLE, [Mu](https://codewith.mu/), or [Visual Studio Code](https://code.visualstudio.com/download).

 Programs written in Python are called Python programs.
 Not all Python programs use turtle graphics.
-But in this guide, we will call programs that use the turtle module "Turtle programs."
+But in this guide, we will call programs that use the `turtle` module "Turtle programs."

-Turtle graphics is a simple way to learn programming by making drawings with code.
-A small moving object, called the "turtle," moves around the screen and draws lines as it goes.
-This helps people create computer drawings and learn programming at the same time.

-This tutorial only explains how to use Python's *turtle.py* module.
-It does not teach the Python language itself.
-It helps to already know some basic Python ideas, like variables, operators, loops, function calls, importing modules, and random numbers.
-You also need to first install the *Python interpreter*, the software that runs Python code, from [https://python.org](https://python.org) and a code editor like IDLE, Mu, or Visual Studio Code.
-However, even if you don't know how to program, you can still copy and run the example programs on your computer.
+Even if you don't know how to program in Python, you can still copy the code in this tutorial into your code editor and run them.

 ## Drawing a Square